On this page, we have provided a comprehensive summary of USA drone laws as well as new rules for each state.

 1. You must fly your drone at or below 400 feet.

-3. All drones must be registered and should not weigh more than 55 pounds.
+2. All drones must be registered and should not weigh more than 55 pounds (25 kg).

-6. Use B4UFLY Mobile App – the safety app from the FAA, which uses your GPS location to deliver up-to-date information about flight regulations and airspace restrictions.
+3. Use B4UFLY Mobile App – the safety app from the FAA, which uses your GPS location to provide real-time information about airspace restrictions and other flying requirements.

 Here are the rules for flying drones for recreational purposes:

-1. If you want to fly drones for fun in the USA, you need to take the TRUST exam (The Recreational UAS Safety Test).
+1. If you want to fly drones for fun in the USA, you need to take the TRUST exam (The Recreational UAS Safety Test) and carry proof of test passage when flying.

-3. You must follow the safety guidelines of a CBO (Community Based Organization) like AMA – The Academy of Modern Aeronautics.
+2. You must follow the safety guidelines of an FAA-recognized CBO (Community Based Organization) like AMA – The Academy of Model Aeronautics.

-4. You must fly your drone in Class G (uncontrolled) airspace.
+3. You must fly your drone at or below 400 feet in Class G (uncontrolled) airspace.

-There are some exceptions for recreational UAV operators.
-You can read Advisory Circular 91-57B for more information.
+There are some exceptions for Limited Recreational UAV Operations.
+You can read Advisory Circular 91-57C for more information.

 Following are the rules for flying drones for non-recreational purposes:

-1. To fly drones commercially you need a Remote Pilot Certificate – Part 107 license.
+1. To fly drones commercially you must obtain a Remote Pilot Certificate – Part 107 license from the FAA.

 3. To become an FAA-Certified drone pilot you must be at least 16 years old.